Transcending Dichotomies

 Common ground: Heaven is eternal, Hell is temporary.

-In Hinduism and Buddhism, it is said that all desire (kama) has been overcome in the highest realms but perhaps it would be more accurate to say that desire has been refined and sublimated.
-The Sufis say all desire is ultimately a desire for God, though most remain unaware.
-This aligns with Vedantic thought that all seeking is, at its core, a search for the Source (Brahman).
-In Paradise, when beings attain full maturity, this reality becomes clear.
-The objects of sensual desire (kama)—wine, women, and song—still exist in the Muslim Heavens, but they are no longer seen as distractions.
-Instead, they are recognised as Divine Disclosures (tajalliyat), transforming enjoyment itself into an act of worship.
-This aligns with Tantric schools of Hinduism and Buddhism, which regard sensuality not as a hindrance to spirituality but a means of Awakening when perceived properly.
-In the state of Moksha, the realisation of Brahman, individual desire (kama) dissolves, not through suppression, but because they no longer perceive anything as separate from the Self, and the Self (Atman) is not distinct from Brahman.
+The Sufis say that all desire is ultimately a desire for God, though most remain unaware.
+In Paradise, when beings attain greater maturity, this reality becomes clear.
+The objects of sensual desire—wine, women, and song—still exist in the highest heavens of Islam, but they are no longer seen as multiple distractions from God.
+Instead, they are recognised as Divine Disclosures (tajalliyāt), transforming enjoyment itself into an act of worship.
+Tantric schools of Hinduism and Buddhism would agree that sensuality is not a hindrance to spirituality, but a means of Awakening when perceived properly.

 No comments: